gazebosim/gazebo-classic/INSTALL_WIN32.md

 ## Installation

 Totally experimental, using pre-compiled binaries in a local workspace.
-To make things easier, use a MinGW shell for your editing work (such as the [Git Bash Shell](https://msysgit.github.io/)), and only use the
+To make things easier, use a MinGW shell for your editing work (such as the [Git Bash Shell](https://msysgit.github.io/) with [Mercurial](http://tortoisehg.bitbucket.org/download/index.html)), and only use the
 Windows `cmd` for configuring and building.
 You might also need to [disable the Windows firewall](http://windows.microsoft.com/en-us/windows/turn-windows-firewall-on-off#turn-windows-firewall-on-off=windows-7).
 Not sure about that.